 Have you tested that thinking?
 I have, and it turns out it’s usually not true!

 For more evidence, research shows that when you’re highly stressed, you’re far less productive.
 When you find your sweet spot with only mild stress, you can find your flow zone where you are highly productive.
 More done in less time.
 You’re happier and clients are happier!

-Please.
 I’m on a mission to bring more ease to the world of work, and beyond, so you’ll help me feel happier if you consider allowing more ease into your life.
+Thank you.

 Finding Your New Easeful Roadmap

 I have a more balanced map for you, where business works and your body and heart are happy too.
 We walk through it together in my small group learning communities.

 If you want to join a community of people finding their way to their own sweet spot, check out my career and business groups for introverts and HSPs.